 - Difference: -2,162

 - Daily churn: -108.1 claims cleared from the backlog

-We’ve got great news this month: the March 2017 veterans disability benefits report shows that claim backlog numbers are down again after February’s unusual spike above 100,000.
-This may indicate the VA is making extra efforts to clear pending applications from this category and get more eligible veterans the benefits they deserve.
-These numbers are more aligned with the monthly claims backlog statistics we saw throughout 2016, which hopefully will ease the minds of concerned veterans currently applying for disability benefits.
+We’ve got great news this month!
+The March 2017 veterans disability benefits report shows claim backlog numbers are down again.
+This comes after after February’s unusual spike of more than 100,000 backlogged claims.
+This may indicate the VA is making extra efforts to clear pending applications from this category and get more veterans the benefits they deserve.
+These numbers are more aligned with the monthly claims backlog statistics we saw during 2016, which hopefully will ease the minds of concerned veterans currently applying for disability benefits.

 You May Qualify For VA-Accredited Legal Assistance

 Before filing your own disability claim, you may find it helpful to consult with a VA-accredited attorney in your area.
 An experienced disability advocate or attorney can provide helpful information about the claims process and how long it might take.
 Your disability advocate or attorney can also help you gather important medical paperwork to support your disability claim, which may help you get a faster determination decision.
-Your legal representative can contact the VA on your behalf, request claim status updates and file your appeal, if needed.
+Attorneys can contact the VA on your behalf, request claim status updates and file your appeal, if needed.
 Best of all, many legal professionals work on a contingency basis – so you won’t pay any legal fees unless you win disability benefits.
-To see if you may qualify for legal assistance, click the button below to get your free evaluation now.